 The Batman is one of the many projects currently being developed by Warner Bros. and DC Films, along with a Flash standalone film, The New Gods, Man of Steel 2, Nightwing, Cyborg, Gotham City Sirens, Birds of Prey, Black Adam, Booster Gold, Justice League Dark, Green Lantern Corps, Suicide Squad 2, Batgirl, Blackhawk, and a standalone Joker origin film separate from the shared cinematic universe.

-Stay tuned to Heroic Hollywood for the latest news on The Batman and all DC projects as it develops!
+Stay tuned to Heroic Hollywood for the latest news on The Batman and the rest of the DC Extended Universe!